-How I Got My Dream Job Traveling The World And Taking Care Of Pandas | Fast Company
+How I Got My Dream Job Traveling The World And Taking Care Of Pandas

 Since I was in high school I’ve been volunteering at different zoos, doing both internships and other odd jobs.
 I moved my way up to zookeeper positions [through grad school] until I knew enough people who recognized my face.
 This both got me experience and helped advance myself.

 The graduate program that I did is very similar to what physicians have to do, so following veterinary school or medical school, you have to enter into an internship followed by a residency.
-My internship was with a wildlife vet specialist in Manhattan.
-After that, I went into a residency program at the Bronx Zoo at Cornell University.
+My internship was at a small animal emergency clinic in Manhattan.
+After that, I went into a residency program at the Bronx Zoo and Cornell University.

 Before I got hired at the Smithsonian last year, I worked for about four and a half years as the general curator and the head veterinarian at the Staten Island Zoo.
 That position carried a lot of responsibility.
 I was managing the entire animal department medical staff as well as the health of all the animals in the zoo.